 "Proceed to Step 2 (Investment analysis) or Step 3 (Barrier analysis).
-(Project participants may also select to complete both steps 2 and 3.)"
+(Project participants may also select to complete both Steps 2 and 3.)"

-Step 2.
-Investment analysis
+Step 2: Investment analysis

-Determine whether the proposed project activity is economically or financially less attractive than at least one other alternative, identified in step 1, without the revenue from the sale of certified emission reductions (CERs).
-To conduct the investment analysis, use the following sub-steps:
+Determine whether the proposed project activity is not:

+- (a) The most economically or financially attractive; or - (b) Economically or financially feasible, without the revenue from the sale of certified emission reductions (CERs).

+To conduct the investment analysis, use the following Sub-steps:

-Sub-step 2a.
-Determine appropriate analysis method
+Sub-step 2a: Determine appropriate analysis method

-1. Determine whether to apply simple cost analysis, investment comparison analysis or benchmark analysis (sub-step 2b).
-If the CDM project activity generates no financial or economic benefits other than CDM related income, then apply the simple cost analysis (Option I).
+(1) Determine whether to apply simple cost analysis, investment comparison analysis or benchmark analysis (Sub-step 2b).
+If the CDM project activity and the alternatives identified in Step 1 generate no financial or economic benefits other than CDM related income, then apply the simple cost analysis (Option I).
 Otherwise, use the investment comparison analysis (Option II) or the benchmark analysis (Option III).

-Sub-step 2b. - Option I. Apply simple cost analysis
+Sub-step 2b: Option I. Apply simple cost analysis

-2. Document the costs associated with the CDM project activity and demonstrate that the activity produces no economic benefits other than CDM related income.
+(2) Document the costs associated with the CDM project activity and the alternatives identified in Step 1 and demonstrate that there is at least one alternative which is less costly than the project activity.

-"If it is concluded that the proposed CDM project activity is not financially attractive then proceed to Step 4 (Common practice analysis)".
+"If it is concluded that the proposed CDM project activity is more costly than at least one alternative not financially attractive then proceed to Step 4 (Common practice analysis)".